StijnCambie/ErdosProblems/Erdosproblem692/readme.md

-# Code and data related for Erdosproblem 690 and 692
+# Code and data related to Erdosproblem 690 and 692
 (https://www.erdosproblems.com/690 and https://www.erdosproblems.com/692)

 for problem 692: